-To better keep track of your overall customer-relationship and retention management, consider investing in a CRM software.
-Use what information you know about your customers wisely so that you can personalize your communication in the future.
+To keep track of your overall customer-relationship and retention management, consider investing in CRM software.
+Use what you know about your customers wisely so that you can personalize your communication in the future.

 At the end of the day, even though gaining new customers is a sign of a growing business, losing customers is too expensive.
 And retaining your customers is cheaper than acquiring new ones.

 Your current customers can increase your overall profits, as they’re more likely to buy from you than new prospects.
-To make that happens, you can employ the above 5 customer retention management strategies and invest in a CRM to better organize your relationship.
+To make sure that happens, you can employ these customer retention management strategies and invest in a CRM to better organize your relationship.

 While it is true that the more customers you acquire, the higher your profits will be, the same also applies to customer retention.

 If you want to increase your profits and gain loyal and repeat customers though – focus on customer retention.

 How are you planning on maintaining your current customer base?
 Let us know!